Nasdanika/information-center/README.md

 * ``mvn clean verify`` in ``org.nasdanika.informationcenter.aggregator`` project.
 * Navigate to ``org.nasdanika.informationcenter.repository`` project, ``target/products/org.nasdanika.informationcenter.product/<platform specific>`` product folder, e.g.``target\products\org.nasdanika.informationcenter.product\win32\win32\x86_64`` on Windows 64.
 * Launch eclipse executable, e.g. ``eclipse.exe`` on Windows.
 * Open http://localhost:8080/information-center/index.html in a web browser.

+To stop the server issue ``shutdown`` command in the OSGi console.
+If the program doesn't exit, issue some other command after a couple of seconds, e.g. ``ss``.

 ## Hosting documentation of user-provided models
 * Add documentation annotations to your models.
 You can use plain text or markdown.
 See ``Nasdanika Foundation  Server / Web / CDO / Documentation Authoring`` topic in the Information Center for detailed information.